Realistic quantum network simulation for experimental BBM92 key distribution: Theoretical Model for BBM92 Key Generation

 where $H(x)$ is the binary entropy function,

-The asymptotic secure key rate is the maximum key rate in the limit of infinitely long keys.
 For finite key lengths, the value of the QBER (needed for choosing the most efficient error correction code and for privacy amplification) must be estimated by sampling bits from the key.
 From the estimated QBER the secure key rate for a finite key can then be probabilistically bounded.